apple/swift-nio/CONTRIBUTING.md

 ### Make sure your patch works for all supported versions of swift

 The CI will do this for you.
-Currently all versions of swift >= 5.8 are supported.
+Currently all versions of Swift >= 5.8 are supported.

-If you wish to test this locally you have two options [act](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://github.com/nektos/act) and docker compose files.
+If you wish to test this locally you have two options [act](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://github.com/nektos/act) and Docker Compose files.

 #### Act